kunstmusik/blue-manual/docs/users/reference/soundObjects/clojureObject.md

 blueProjectDir

-:   The location of the current project\'s directory.
+:   The location of the current project's directory.
 Includes path
     separator at end.

-There is a checkbox entitled \"Process at Start\".
+There is a checkbox entitled "Process at Start".
 Selecting this option will have the script of the ClojureObject run when a .blue project is loaded.
 This is useful for scripts that act as library functions, but themselves do not generate any notes.
-For example, you might define a number of score generation utility functions in one ClojureObject that has \"Process at Start\" enabled.
-Your other ClojureObject may then use the functions from that ClojureObject Next time you load your project, if that ClojureObject hasn\'t been run, your other ClojureObject will not be able to be run either.
-If you are rendering from the beginning of a project, this won\'t be an issue, but if you\'re starting work in the middle of a project, you will need to evaluate that utility ClojureObject at least once.
-You can either do a run from the start at least once, use the \"Test\" button to have that evaluated, or use
-\"Process at Start\" and have Blue ensure it is loaded into the Clojure interpreter when you load your projects.
+For example, you might define a number of score generation utility functions in one ClojureObject that has "Process at Start" enabled.
+Your other ClojureObject may then use the functions from that ClojureObject Next time you load your project, if that ClojureObject hasn't been run, your other ClojureObject will not be able to be run either.
+If you are rendering from the beginning of a project, this won't be an issue, but if you're starting work in the middle of a project, you will need to evaluate that utility ClojureObject at least once.
+You can either do a run from the start at least once, use the "Test" button to have that evaluated, or use "Process at Start" and have Blue ensure it is loaded into the Clojure interpreter when you load your projects.

 Blue is able to load external .clj scripts, resolved from the